-Are you confused about which kind of ball has to be taken?
-Do you feel struck between the 2 piece or a 4 piece cricket ball?
-Here is the solution about how to go ahead.
-Read it through to know it in and out.
+Are you confused about How to choose a cricket ball?
+Do you feel stuck between the 2 pieces or a 4 piece cricket ball?
+Here is the solution to how to go ahead.

 Before we know to choose balls, it’s a mandate for us to understand different types of balls.
 Majorly two types, the two piece and the four piece balls.

 When only two leather pieces are brought together to form a cricket ball, it’s a two piece ball and the same goes with four piece balls, where four different leather pieces are brought together to form a cricket ball.

 How do I come to know about different balls?

 Simple!
 Check for marks extending from one point to another on the surface of the ball perpendicular to the seam.
 If you find such marks, you have a four-piece ball in your hand and if you don’t it’s a two-piece ball.

 What’s the major difference then?